valtimo-platform/valtimo-documentation/release-notes/major10/10.7.0/valtimo-backend-libraries.md

   [TaakStatus](https://github.com/valtimo-platform/valtimo-backend-libraries/blob/main/zgw/portaaltaak/src/main/kotlin/com/ritense/portaaltaak/TaakObject.kt#L49)
   enum of a TaakObject.

+* **New dashboard**

+  Valtimo is working on a new dashboard.
+To support the new dashboard, a new module was introduced.
+  Information on how to include this module can be found [here](/getting-started/modules/core/dashboard.md).

 * **Whitelisting by mime-type of files uploaded to temporary file storage** The types of files uploaded to the temporary file storage can now be restricted by whitelisting allowed mime-types.
   More information on this feature can be found [here](/using-valtimo/upload/temporary-file-storage.md#whitelisting-file-types-for-uploads)